By: Lydia Fulson / Writer, Photographer, Blogger, Artist, Thrill Seeker, and Adventurer

 Earning a spot on the UNESCO World Heritage Site list, Babelsberg offers a view of the relaxing Havel River.
 Serving as a summer residence for German emperors and Prussian kings, this place is steeped in history.

-The palace gives that classic castle look with its dazzling towers and scenic atmosphere.
+The palace gives off that classic castle look with its dazzling towers and scenic atmosphere.
 The original palace is undergoing renovations, but is still standing as tall and beautiful as ever.
-It's open for special events and historic tours showing the palace as a museum and showing off the grounds.
+It's open for special events and historic tours, showing the palace as a museum and showing off the grounds.
 There's so much to see!

 The gorgeous structure was built in a Gothic style, with high ceilings decorated with delicate white detail and wooden framing.
-The palace interior is nothing over the top like Bavaria's Neuschwanstein castle, but its humble, cozy, and elegant flares are worth the stop along your Berlin travels.
+The palace interior is nothing over the top like Bavaria's Neuschwanstein Castle, but its humble, cozy, and elegant flares are worth the stop along your Berlin travels.

 Tour the museum inside and wander the admirable halls.
 Make your way down the welcoming staircase outside and enter the princess-movie-worthy gardens.
 The palace park and grounds feature romantic walking paths that take you by the river Havel and down rolling hills through the forest.